sooslandia/translations/BallBouncer/docs/sr/readme.md

 Kada pritisnete taster F1, vaše veštine koje ste podesili na dostupna mesta će se odmah oporaviti i biti dostupne za korišćenje.

+If you press the B key and the ball is on the field, you will hear an audio cue indicating how high the ball is, along with a sound played in the ball’s pitch.
+This feature works in all modes.

 Ovi tasteri se mogu promeniti korišćenjem podešavanja kontrola.